gregorwolf/SAP-NPM-API-collection/apis/mdk-mcp-server/README.md

       ```bash
       git clone https://github.com/SAP/mdk-mcp-server.git
       cd mdk-mcp-server
-      npm i --include=optional
+      npm i
       npm run build
       npm i -g @sap/mdk-mcp-server@.
       ```

 3. Configure your MCP client (AI agent) to connect to the server.
-Configuration will vary depending on the AI agent used.
+Note that configuration will vary depending on the AI agent used.

     **Cline in VS Code:** Example using the [Cline extension](https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev).

     - With Cline open, look below the prompt box and click **Manage MCP Servers**.
     - In the dialog, click **Settings**.
 The MCP Servers page opens.
     - Click **Configure MCP Servers**.
 This will open the `cline_mcp_settings.json` file in your editor.
     - In the JSON settings file, add a configuration block for MDK MCP server within the `mcpServers` section, and save the file.
-The supported schema versions include 26.3(default), 25.9, 25.6, 24.11, and 24.7.
+The supported schema versions include 26.6 (default), 26.3, 25.9, 25.6, 24.11, and 24.7.

     ```
     {